 Her home was a fortress.
 Her loft was purposely disguised to look like an abandoned building and was accessed using a seven-digit code which she changed monthly.

 “Dad gave me the code.”
 Said the deep voice.

 Paula’s heart nearly stopped dead in her chest.
-Of her four brothers, she only had two living ones left: Louie, who was currently doing time upstate, and Mikey, the baby of the family.
+Of her four brothers, she only had two living ones left: Leo, who was currently doing time upstate, and Mikey, the baby of the family.
 Mikey had been abducted by a rival family when he was ten and Paula was fourteen.
 Prior to his abduction, Mikey and Paula were as thick as thieves.
 Everywhere she went, Mikey was right there with her.
 Their uncles and some of their father’s friends would joke that Mikey would turn out to be gay if he kept spending so much time with his older sister but one day after Pauly pistol-whipped one of his oldest friends for making such a comment, the men quickly learned to shut up about the matter.

 To Pauly, the sexual orientation of his children never mattered but in the face of the outside world, Pauly needed to set an example.
 He needed his friends to know that he wouldn’t tolerate anyone talking shit about his baby boy.

 Paula flicked on the lights and found her baby brother sitting in the black lazy boy tucked in the corner of the room.
 His hair was long and unkempt, some of it falling over into his eyes.
 His face was covered in hair as well, his beard perfectly shaped with a straight edge.